Skip to main content

 If the output has the right structure but lacks detail:

-• Check your MCP connection: ask your agent to verify the Figma connection (e.g., “Check Figma status” for Console MCP, or “List pages in my file” with a link for native MCP).
-If the connection is down, the agent can’t read your component data
+• Check your MCP connection (render skills only): ask your agent to verify the Figma connection (e.g., “Check Figma status” for Console MCP, or “List pages in my file” with a link for native MCP).
+If the connection is down, the agent can’t render the frame

-• Verify the Figma link: make sure the node-id points to the actual component, not a parent frame
+• Verify the render destination: make sure any destination node-id points to where you want the annotation, not a parent frame

 Re-prompting strategies